 This was Saturday’s story and Sunday was equally sane, nothing much, just the routine work of cleaning and gearing up for the week ahead.
 In the afternoon we just took a hop to a park very close to our apartment and it was relaxing and soothing.
 The pagoda is part of this park and is surrounded by a small lake and is ideal for boating and fishing.

 By the time I glimpsed at my watch it was dinner time and something has to be prepared.
-I had some oversoaked channa dal, so this recipe just popped into my mind. )It is very common to Oriya kitchen and is often part of evening tea.
-I love the taste of dal coarsely grinded and flavored with curry leaves, coriander, ginger and one of the most dominant of all ingredients is the onion (piyaja, that is how the humble bulb becomes what is called in my local dialect ”PIYAJI”.
+I had some oversoaked channa dal, so this piyaji recipe just popped into my mind.
+Piyaji is very common to Odia kitchen and is often part of evening tea.
+I love the taste of dal coarsely grounded and flavoured with curry leaves, coriander, ginger and one of the most dominant of all ingredients is the onion that is how the humble bulb becomes what is called in my local dialect ”PIYAJI”.